nityavijayvargiya/Main-Flow-AICTE-Internship-tasks/README.md

 **Task 1: Understanding Basic Data Structures**

-Description: This task involves understanding the basic data types in Python such as lists, dictionaries, and sets.
+- Description: This task involves understanding the basic data types in Python such as lists, dictionaries, and sets.

-Responsibility: Wrote a Python program to create a list, a dictionary, and a set, that can perform basic operations like adding, removing, and modifying elements.
+- Responsibility: Wrote a Python program to create a list, a dictionary, and a set, that can perform basic operations like adding, removing, and modifying elements.

 **Task 2: Data Manipulation with Pandas**

-Description: This task involves using the Pandas library to manipulate data.
+- Description: This task involves using the Pandas library to manipulate data.

-Responsibility: Loaded a CSV file into a Pandas DataFrame and performed operations like filtering data based on conditions, handling missing values, and calculating summary statistics
+- Responsibility: Loaded a CSV file into a Pandas DataFrame and performed operations like filtering data based on conditions, handling missing values, and calculating summary statistics

+**Task 3: Data Visualization with Matplotlib**

+- Description:This task involves using the matplotlib library to visualize data.
+- Responsibility: Create a bar chart and a line chart using Matplotlib to visualize data from a Pandas DataFrame.
+Customize the charts with labels, titles, and legends.